OUR MISSION: To connect residents to the habitats of coastal Georgia

 Thomas is an avid gardener and lectures frequently on the subject of native plants.
 He has been a featured speaker at the Georgia Southern Botanical Gardens, University of Georgia, the Cullowhee Native Plant Conference, and at numerous Garden Clubs and Master Gardener classes.

-Bob Claxton is a native Savannahian who grew up playing on the beach at Tybee Island and in the marshlands around Chatham County.
-He worked in the insurance business in Atlanta for forty years and recently retired as a Commercial Underwriting Vice President for a multinational company .
-Bob and his wife Nancy moved to McIntosh County in 2014 and have immersed themselves in small town living and volunteerism.
-Bob has been active with his Homeowners Association and Sapelo Hammock Golf Club, has kickstarted and promoted a community wide social media site, and participated in numerous other civic activities.
+Bob Claxton is a native Savannahian who grew up playing on the beach at Tybee Island and the marshlands around Chatham County.
+He worked in the insurance business in Atlanta for forty years and retired as a Commercial Underwriting Vice President for a multinational company.
+Bob and his wife Nancy moved to McIntosh County in 2014 and have immersed themselves in small town living, volunteerism and coastal nature.
+He has been active as a board/advisory member with several area organizations and enjoys being involved in all sorts of civic activities.
+Even in retirement, Bob is still active in the world of insurance and provides pro-bono risk management consulting for area nonprofits.
 He is an avid photographer and several of his coastal and community photos have appeared in area publications.
 He and his wife are passionate travelers---both domestic and abroad.
-Bob's other interests include kayaking, bicycling, hiking, and exploring remote and hidden natural environments of South Georgia and North Florida.
+Their other interests include kayaking, bicycling, hiking and exploring remote and hidden natural environments of South Georgia and North Florida.

 Christa Frangimore Hayes